heyitsnoah/obsidian-tools/README.md

   [obsidian-git](https://github.com/Vinzent03/obsidian-git) installed.
 - Hosting: [Vercel](https://vercel.com) is the easiest way to host this thing.

+## Setting Up Inbound Email > Obsidian

+If you're using Postmark:

+1. Sign up for an account
+2. Create a server
+3. Click Default Inbound Stream
+4. Under "Set your server's inbound webhook URL" add your url.
+It should be whatever URL you're using in dev or production + `/api/email`
+5. Save changes
+6. Either grab the server's inbound address from that page, or head to settings to set up a custom domain address like `obsidian@obsidian.yourdomain.com`

 ## Running Obsidian Tools Locally

 ### Starting the local server